SSWConsulting/SSW.Rules.Content/rules/anemic-vs-rich-domain-models/rule.md

 ## Rich Domain Model

-A Rich Domain Model, on the other hand, embeds business logic within the entities.
+A Rich Domain Model, on the other hand, embeds business logic in the model (within Aggegates/Entities/Value Objects/Services).
 This approach makes the domain the heart of your system, as opposed to being database or UI-centric.

 A Rich Domain Model is characterized by: